Take the Steps to Certification

 (ISC)² has developed several creative methods to help you achieve the knowledge necessary to obtain an (ISC)² certification.

-- CBK Review Seminars - (ISC)² annually offers over 600 in-classroom seminars worldwide to help you review and refresh your knowledge of information security.
+- CBK Training Seminars - (ISC)² annually offers over 600 in-classroom seminars worldwide to help you review and refresh your knowledge of information security.
 Official (ISC)² CBK Review Seminars are only conducted by (ISC)² Authorized Instructors, each of whom is up-to-date on the latest information security-related developments and is an expert in credential-specific domains.
 Or, you can sign up for (ISC)²’s Live-On-Line courses, available over the Internet in real-time – a convenient way to take advantage of our proven review seminars from your laptop or desktop anywhere in the world.

 - (ISC)² Official Textbooks - Written by a team of subject matter experts, (ISC)² official textbooks are the most updated publications reflecting the latest in information security knowledge.

 - Exam Outlines – Exam Outlines have been developed by (ISC)² to provide you with basic information about the domains covered in each specific examination.

-- Create an account with Pearson VUE and schedule your exam.
-By doing this,you will be attesting to the truth of your assertions regarding professional experience, and legally committing to the adherence of the (ISC)2 Code of Ethics.
+- Complete the Examination Agreement, attesting to the truth of your assertions regarding professional experience, and legally committing to the adherence of the (ISC)² Code of Ethics.

 - Submit the examination fee.